 Careers and Classes to Consider as a Parent

 Many options allow you to get your degree either fully online or through a hybrid online course, which combines in-person classes with online courses.
 Online and hybrid courses are great for parents who need to further their education.

 Out of many, here are a few career options with fast-paced and flexible programs for you to consider:

 - Cosmetology: To start a career in the beauty field, you’ll attend a trade school or beauty college (usually under 2 years to complete), and you will need to take a licensing exam to work as a cosmetologist.
 Once you graduate and have your license, you’ll work as an apprentice for up to 2 years.
 This is where you will learn all the ins and outs of salon life.
-The typical hourly salary is less than $13, but you can double your pay through tips.
-There are more than 87K new positions expected to be open through 2026.

 To find a broader list of career options, check out our programs page.